mate-academy/jv-jdbc/README.md

 ### Create custom exception
 `e.printStackTrace()` - is a bad practice!
 Let's create custom exception `DataProcessingException` and constructor with two parameters: `String message` and `Throwable ex`.
 It should be extended from `RuntimeException`.
-You should rethrow this exception in `catch` block on layer.
+You should rethrow this exception in `catch` block on dao layer.

 #### DB connection error:
 If you can't connect to your db because of this error: <br>